Autumn’s Unwelcome Guests

 - Raccoons urinate and defecate everywhere, soiling insulation, wood, and ductwork.
 Their waste also creates health risks for humans and pets.

 Modern Pest’s Wildlife Control Team can solve your raccoon problem.
-Call us today at 1-800-323-PEST for more information!
+Call us today at 1-800-323-7378 for more information!

 In addition to severe damage, raccoons present several health risks to humans.